/images/resources/tutorials/authentication/migrating-to-passwordless.png

 Passkeys Recovery Hint

-The user then clicks the Register new passkey option and re-runs the registration ceremony.
-The Curity Identity Server then registers the public key of the new passkey.
+The user can select the Register new passkey option and re-run the registration ceremony.
+The Curity Identity Server then adds the public key of the new passkey to the user's account.
 Note that you can register multiple public keys against each user account.
 This enables users to recover from any lost passkey scenario.

 Removing Password Logins

 In some use cases, you may want to customize behavior so that passkey users no longer see password login options.
 Meanwhile, you encourage password users to upgrade to passkeys whenever they sign in.
-You can enable this with the same authentication actions, to provide a user routing sequence that sends passkey users directly to the passkeys authenticator:
+You can enable this with authentication actions, to provide a user routing sequence as illustrated here:

 Example Deployment

-You can use the GitHub repository link from the top of this page to run a working setup.
+You can use the GitHub repository referenced at the top of this page to run a working example that uses techniques described in this tutorial.
 The example setup assumes that you use OAuth Tools as a test client that connects to a local Docker-based instance of the Curity Identity Server using ngrok.
 You will also need a license file for the Curity Identity Server with support for passkeys, such as a trial license.
-Copy this into the repo's root folder.
+Copy the license file into the repo's root folder.

 Deploy the System